 By participating in these associations, Floene co-operates with its peers and shares experiences with the aim of developing good practices, forming links and identifying future opportunities.
 In several of these associations, the Company has worked collaboratively, monitoring and analysing the impact of European Union (EU) political and legislative initiatives on the business and sector.
-In addition, to monitor developments in national and European energy policy, it participates as a member or leader of Working Groups and Committees in the above-mentioned associations.

-Floene stepped up her participation in GD4S, leading the Industry Working Group (WG) and acting as Vice-Chair of the Distribution Committee and Chair of the Heating Working Group at Eurogas.
-Through the Heating WG, it has led Eurogas positioning on the subject and the role of renewable gases, in position papers, meetings with sister associations and responses to EU consultations.
+In addition, to monitor developments in national and European energy policy, it participates as a member or leader of Working Groups and Committees in the above-mentioned associations the Heating WG, it has led Eurogas positioning on the subject and the role of renewable gases, in position papers, meetings with sister associations and responses to EU consultations.
 In addition, different departments and areas participated in association WGs, such as the Renewable Gases - Engineering Department in BIP Task Force 4, the Commercial Department in the GD4S Building WG and the Eurogas Heating WG, and Asset Management in the CH4 Industry WG.
-Eurogas